 Yangzhou, China (2019)

 Yangzhou is located in the central part of Jiangsu province and is located on the north bank of the Yangtze River, the most important river in China.
 The city was once one of the main economic and cultural centers in the country thanks to the salt trade.
 Currently, Yangzhou is an important center for the transportation of goods and is quite famous for its jade sculptures.

 The cuisine is a source of pride for the city, and the dishes, even the cheapest, are well prepared.
 Yangzhou fried rice is especially famous, made with eggs, mushrooms, carrots, peas, bamboo shoots, and seafood or meat.
 Dishes based on soy cheese (tofu) are also popular, such as spicy tofu and Wensi tofu (soup).

 With a population of 150,000, Zahlé is the capital and largest city in the province of Beqaa, Lebanon.

-Famous for its pleasant climate and natural beauty, it is also known as the “City of Wine and Poetry” for having a culture that revolves around grapes, wine and arak, a distilled drink with an anise flavour, in addition to being the birthplace of many poets and writers in the past.
+Famous for its pleasant climate and natural beauty, it is also known as the “City of Wine and Poetry” for having a culture that revolves around grapes, wine, and arak, a distilled drink with an anise flavor, in addition to being the birthplace of many poets and writers in the past.

 The Berdawni River is a historic site famous for its waterfront restaurants, offering traditional food with many dishes made with trout, which are considered a specialty of the Hermel and Anjar communities.